Vincent-the-gamer/napi-rs-template/README.md

 > The `--use-cross` option only supported in **pre-release version** of `@napi-rs/cli` on May 10,
 > 2025.
 Use at your own risk!

-Build different binary targets using `cross-rs`
+Build different binary targets using `cross-rs`.

 `cross-rs` requires `Docker` or `Podman` to build this project in different OS images.